PRUSZYNSKI LAB

 Canada Research Chair in Sensorimotor Neuroscience

-Associate Director, Western Institute of Neuroscience
+Associate Director, Western Institute for Neuroscience

 Scientist, Robarts Research Institute